datacraft-dsc/DEPs/6/README.md

 }
 ```

-Since the `json` type for params and results allows arbitrary JSON results, implementations are free to define schemas for inputs (params) and outputs (results).
+Since the `OpenAPI` type for params and results allows arbitrary results, implementations are free to define schemas for inputs (params) and outputs (results).
 Implementations should return an HTTP Bad Request response code, along with descriptive error message, in cases where the input payloads do not conform to the schema.

 ### Invoke operation synchronously